mattblovell/kodi_panel/README.rst

 setting up the framebuffer as a device, were also separated from the "draw with Pillow" portion of the script.

+With the slightly larger 4-inch display, a new case was needed.
+Those new design files are also available on `Thingiverse <https://www.thingiverse.com/thing:4704093>`_.

 Movie Info
 **********